 - Plain carbon steels containing a high percentage of carbon, about 0.80-1.50%

-- Alloy tool steels, in which other elements (chromium, molybdenum, vanadium, tungsten and cobalt) are added to provide greater strength, toughness, corrosion and heat resistance of steel.
+- Alloy tool steels, in which other elements (chromium, molybdenum, vanadium, tungsten, and cobalt) are added to provide greater strength, toughness, corrosion, and heat resistance to steel.

 Alloying Agents in Alloy Tool Steels

-Pure iron is too soft to be used for the purpose of structure, but the addition of small quantities of other elements (carbon, manganese or silicon for instance) greatly increases its mechanical strength.
-The synergistic effect of alloying elements and heat treatment produces a tremendous variety of microstructures and properties.
-The four major alloying elements that form carbides in tool and die steel are: tungsten, chromium, vanadium and molybdenum.
-These alloying elements combine with carbon to form very hard and wear-resistant carbide compounds.
+Pure iron is too soft to be used for the purpose of a structure.
+Still, adding small quantities of other elements (carbon, manganese, or silicon, for instance) greatly increases its mechanical strength.
+The synergistic effect of alloying elements and heat treatment produces various microstructures and properties.
+The four major alloying elements that form carbides in tool and die steel are tungsten, chromium, vanadium, and molybdenum.
+These alloying elements combine with carbon to form hard and wear-resistant carbide compounds.

 - Chromium.
 Chromium increases hardness, strength, and corrosion resistance.
 The strengthening effect of forming stable metal carbides at the grain boundaries and the strong increase in corrosion resistance made chromium an important alloying material for steel.
-Generally speaking, the concentration specified for most grades is approximately 4%.
-This level appears to result in the best balance between hardness and toughness.
+Generally speaking, the concentration specified for most grades is approximately 4%, and this level appears to result in the best balance between hardness and toughness.
 Chromium plays an important role in the hardening mechanism and is considered irreplaceable.
-At higher temperatures, chromium contributes increased strength.
-It is ordinarily used for applications of this nature in conjunction with molybdenum.
+At higher temperatures, chromium contributes to increased strength, and it is ordinarily used for applications of this nature in conjunction with molybdenum.

 - Molybdenum.
-Molybdenum (about 0.50-8.00%) when added to a tool steel makes it more resistant to high temperature.
-Molybdenum increases hardenability and strength, particularly at high temperatures due to the high melting point of molybdenum.
-Molybdenum is unique in the extent to which it increases the high-temperature tensile and creep strengths of steel.
-It retards the transformation of austenite to pearlite far more than it does the transformation of austenite to bainite; thus, bainite may be produced by continuous cooling of molybdenum-containing steels.
+When added to tool steel, molybdenum (about 0.50-8.00%) makes it more resistant to high temperatures.
+Molybdenum increases hardenability and strength, particularly at high temperatures, due to the high melting point of molybdenum.
+Molybdenum is unique in the extent to which it increases steel’s high-temperature tensile and creeps strengths.
+It retards the transformation of austenite to pearlite far more than the transformation of austenite to bainite; thus, bainite may be produced by continuous cooling of molybdenum-containing steels.

 - Vanadium.
 Vanadium is generally added to steel to inhibit grain growth during heat treatment.
-In controlling grain growth, it improves both the strength and toughness of hardened and tempered steels.
+Controlling grain growth improves the strength and toughness of hardened and tempered steels.
 The size of the grain determines the properties of the metal.
 For example, smaller grain size increases tensile strength and tends to increase ductility.
-A larger grain size is preferred for improved high-temperature creep properties.
+Larger grain size is preferred for improved high-temperature creep properties.

 Example of Tool Steel – A2 Steel

 A2 tool steel is an air hardening, cold work steel of group A steels containing molybdenum and chromium.
-A2 steel contains 5% of chromium steel which provides high hardness after heat treatment with good dimensional stability.
-The carbon content in A2 tool steels is high.
-A2 offers good toughness with medium wear resistance and is relatively easy to machine.
-A2 tool steel can be used in many applications which require good wear resistance as well as good toughness.
+A2 steel contains 5% chromium steel, providing high hardness after heat treatment with good dimensional stability.
+The carbon content in A2 tool steels is high, and A2 offers good toughness with medium wear resistance and is relatively easy to machine.
+A2 tool steel can be used in many applications requiring good wear resistance and toughness.
 Typical applications for A2 steel:

 - Forming dies